Aether Programming Language

 ??null coalescing and?.optional chaining - Module System —

-import,from ... import, aliases, filesystem resolution - Collections — Arrays, dicts, sets with comprehensive methods
+import,from ... import, aliases, filesystem resolution - Collections — Arrays, dicts, sets with reference semantics;

 - Multi-line Strings — Triple-quoted